The nice weather is with us again, thank goodness, and though we did need the rain on the lawns I think its the last time I will do the rain dance !

 The lawns are looking very inviting at the moment.
 Those of us who live close enough can at least take our daily exercise around the park and gaze longingly at the green sward.
 It is doubly frustrating as the white lining has been done.
 However the Council have also pinned up notices on the doors to the pavilion banning its use, to reinforce their decision to halt all group activities on the park. .

-Nevertheless your Committee are continuing to think about all things croquet, and if you go into the club website you will find (in the members section) a summary of the matters addressed in the Committee Meeting on 31st March, held by video link.
+Nevertheless your Committee are continuing to think about all things croquet, and if you go into the members only area of the website you will find a summary of the matters addressed in the Committee Meeting on 31st March, held by video link.
 How 2020 is that !!

 The current restraints will ease eventually, and hopefully we will manage to get out on the lawns albeit rather later in the season.
 We must look forward to that day.